Ode to a Toad

 Give the lawnmower a rest this May to help pollinators and other critters get to work.

-Black flies are annoying and people despise them, but they play an important role in the health of various wildlife.
+Black flies are annoying and people despise them, but they play an important role in ecosystem health.

-March is a good time to look toward to sky for these two beautiful species of concern.
+March is a good time to look toward the sky for these two returning raptors — both species of conservation concern.

-At a time of year when much in the woods is still wearing its drabbest brown and gray, spring ephemerals offer a welcome burst of color.
+At a time of year when the woods are still wearing their drabbest brown and gray, spring ephemerals offer a welcome burst of color.

 When the human world comes to a standstill, the natural world goes on, unconcerned and unbothered by man-made dilemmas.